MachinisteWeb/node-atlas/README.en.md

 > ```json
 {
 	"httpPort": 8080,
 	"routes": { "/": "index.htm" }
 }
 ```

-You will have access to your "Hello World" to the page: *http://localhost/* in a browser.
+You will have access to your "Hello World" to the page: `http://localhost/` in a browser (or `http://localhost:8080/`).

 #### Via a JavaScript file ####